MultiverseLearningProducts/swe-learning-plans/src/frontend/angular.md

 1. Angular Components

    - [ ] Review of Angular components and how they work in the application
-   - [ ] Understanding component lifecycle hooks
+   - [ ] Understand component lifecycle hooks
    - [ ] Creating nested components in Angular
-   - [ ] Hands-on exercise: Create a nested Angular component and use lifecycle hooks.
+   - [ ] Create a nested Angular component and use lifecycle hooks.

 2. Angular Templates

-   - [ ] Understanding template syntax in Angular
+   - [ ] Understand template syntax in Angular
    - [ ] Using interpolation and property binding to display data
    - [ ] Using event binding to handle user interactions
-   - [ ] Hands-on exercise: Create an Angular template with interpolation and event binding.
+   - [ ] Create an Angular template with interpolation and event binding.

 3. Structural Directives

-   - [ ] Understanding structural directives like ngIf and ngFor
+   - [ ] Understand structural directives like ngIf and ngFor
    - [ ] Using ngSwitch to conditionally display content
-   - [ ] Hands-on exercise: Use ngIf, ngFor, and ngSwitch to conditionally display content in an Angular template.
+   - [ ] Use ngIf, ngFor, and ngSwitch to conditionally display content in an Angular template.

 4. Attribute Directives

-   - [ ] Understanding attribute directives in Angular
+   - [ ] Understand attribute directives in Angular
    - [ ] Creating custom attribute directives
-   - [ ] Hands-on exercise: Create a custom attribute directive in Angular.
+   - [ ] Create a custom attribute directive in Angular.

 5. Services and Dependency Injection

-   - [ ] Understanding services and how they work in Angular
+   - [ ] Understand services and how they work in Angular
    - [ ] Using dependency injection to provide services to components
    - [ ] Creating a basic service in Angular
-   - [ ] Hands-on exercise: Create a service in Angular and use dependency injection to provide it to a component.
+   - [ ] Create a service in Angular and use dependency injection to provide it to a component.

 6. Routing in Angular

-   - [ ] Understanding routing in Angular
+   - [ ] Understand routing in Angular
    - [ ] Creating routes in an Angular application
    - [ ] Using the Angular router to navigate between routes
-   - [ ] Hands-on exercise: Create routes in an Angular application and use the Angular router to navigate between them.
+   - [ ] Create routes in an Angular application and use the Angular router to navigate between them.

 ## 3. Forms and HTTP